Ludwig von Bertalanffy: Bertalanffy equation

-Bertalanffy couldn't explain the meaning of the parameters $\eta$ (the coefficient of anabolism) and $k$ (coefficient of catabolism) in his works, and that caused a fair criticism from biologists.
-But the Bertalanffy equation is a special case of the Tetearing equation, that is a more general equation of the growth of a biological organism.
-The Tetearing equation determines the physical meaning of the coefficients $\eta$ and $k$.
+Bertalanffy couldn't explain the meaning of the parameters $\eta$ (the coefficient of anabolism) and $k$ (coefficient of catabolism) in his works, which prompted criticism from biologists.
+However, the Bertalanffy equation is a special case of the Tetearing equation, that is a more general equation of the growth of a biological organism.
+The Tetearing equation does provide a physical meaning of the coefficients $\eta$ and $k$.

 Bertalanffy module

 To honour Bertalanffy, ecological systems engineer and scientist Howard T. Odum named the storage symbol of his General Systems Language as the Bertalanffy module (see image right).

 General system theory

-The biologist is widely recognized for his contributions to science as a systems theorist; specifically, for the development of a theory known as general system theory (GST).
+In the late 1920s, the Soviet philosopher Alexander Bogdanov pioneered "Tektology", whom Johann Plenge referred to as the theory of "general systems".
+However, in the West, Bertalanffy is widely recognized for the development of a theory known as general system theory (GST).
 The theory attempted to provide alternatives to conventional models of organization.
 GST defined new foundations and developments as a generalized theory of systems with applications to numerous areas of study, emphasizing holism over reductionism, organism over mechanism.

 Foundational to GST are the inter-relationships between elements which all together form the whole.